 The interface configuration that you enter here is modifiable later.
 You can add, remove, and modify interfaces after a logical router is deployed.

-- Configure a default gateway.
+- Configure the default gateway settings.

 List all logical router instance information.